Beginnerbakes

 Instructions

-1. Preheat your oven to 375°F (190°C) and line a baking sheet with parchment paper for easy cleanup.
+1. Preheat your oven to 375 degrees F (190 degrees C) and line a baking sheet with parchment paper.

-2. In a small bowl, mix the currants with granulated sugar, ground cinnamon, and ground nutmeg to coat evenly with spices and sweetness.
+2. In a small bowl, mix the currants with granulated sugar, cinnamon, and nutmeg until evenly coated.

-3. Lightly flour a clean surface and gently roll out the thawed puff pastry sheet to smooth creases, forming a 12 x 12 inch square.
+3. Lightly flour a clean surface and gently roll the thawed puff pastry to smooth creases, forming a 12 x 12 inch square.

-4. Cut the pastry into 12 equal squares, approximately 3 x 3 inches each.
+4. Cut the pastry into 12 equal squares, about 3 x 3 inches each.

 5. Place a heaping teaspoon of the spiced currant mixture in the center of each pastry square.

-6. Fold each square over the filling to form a triangle or fold the edges to create a round parcel, pressing edges firmly with a fork to seal and prevent leaks during baking.
+6. Fold each square over the filling to form a triangle, or fold the edges inward to make a round parcel, pressing the edges firmly with a fork to seal.

-7. Brush the tops of each cake with melted butter, then optionally with milk or cream to achieve a golden, glossy finish.
+7. Brush the tops with melted butter, then with milk or cream if using for a glossier finish.

-8. Sprinkle turbinado or demerara sugar evenly on top of each cake for a crunchy, sweet crust.
+8. Sprinkle turbinado or demerara sugar over each pastry for a crunchy sweet top.

-9. Arrange the prepared pastries on the baking sheet with about an inch of space between each.
+9. Arrange the pastries on the baking sheet with about 1 inch of space between each.

-10. Bake for 20-25 minutes until the puff pastry is puffed up and golden brown.
+10. Bake for 20 to 25 minutes, until the puff pastry is risen and golden brown.

 Frequently Asked Questions